amy-griffin/ica-ogc/README.md

 | Additional visual variables                 | Visual clutter                    |
 | Extensions to existing visual variables     | Insufficient use of screen space  |

+Table 2.
+Opportunities and Constraints in 3D Visualization.

 ## Capabilities Vision
 For three-dimensional or dynamic media (virtual reality displays, smartphones), the potential for using multidimensional visualization is higher than for static media, e.g.: